 MSUM faculty member.
 The P.I must complete the required NIH on-line training

-submitting an application for review.
+prior to submitting an application for review.
 A link to the Office for Human Research

 students cannot be the P.I. for an IRB proposal.